HMS Medea (1778): Career

 Duc de la Vauguyon had captured and ransomed a lobster smack sailing from Norway to Britain.
-The master of the smack informed Captain James Montague of Medea that the privateer had had a consort.
+The master of the smack informed Captain James Montagu (Royal Navy officer) of Medea that the privateer had had a consort.
 Medea's rigging was too cut up for her to pursue the consort, so Montague sent Countess of Scarborough, Captain Thomas Piercy, after her.
 Piercy caught up with Compte de Maurepas, of Dunkirk, after a few hours and the privateer struck without resistance.
 She was armed with fourteen 4-pounder guns and had a crew of 87 men.